brunobg/webdevbook/docs/frontend/introduction.md

 ## Sharing Native and Web code

-There are two different entry points for this project, `src/main.js` and `src/main.native.js`.
-This makes it easy to setup basic code that differs for native and web.

 It's possible to use a Single File Component mixing both web and native code, something like this:

 ```html